 How Many Lines Should I Play on a Slot Machine?

 The paylines are the most significant part of the game because you must target matching symbols on those paylines to gain!
 Symbols that do not appear on a payline will not pay!
-But you’re probably worried how many lines to play on a slot machine.
+But you’re probably worried how many lines to play on a slot games.

 If you reduce the number of pay lines, the rate of hits will decrease.